openplcproject/mana/README.md

-# mana
+# Meta Stuff

-Mana is the mangment repos and contains root into and script etc..
+This is where stuff goes to assemble the whole opel plc env + build etc.. hopefully..